-The goal of writing a winning CV is to stand out from the crowd and catch the eye of your potential employers.
+Creating an excellent CV helps you stand out from the crowd and catch the eye of your potential employers at a glance,

 A CV is a statement of facts and you must be able to stand behind every claim.
 Before you start to write your CV, you should find out exactly